ice3-software/node-archive-delegate/README.md

 #Node Unarchive Delegate

-Here's one for you: XCode's new SpriteKit scene editor doesn't allow you to change the class of nodes in the scene like the interface builder does.
-This is rather inconvenient for example, if you've implemented your own sprite that encapsulates the logic associated with your game's hero; something like...
+Here's one for you: XCode's new SpriteKit scene editor doesn't allow you to change the class of nodes in the scene [like interface builder](https://vandadnp.files.wordpress.com/2011/03/myview-class-name-in-interface-builder.png).
+This is rather inconvenient if for example, you want to setup your custom sprite subclasses in the scene:

 ```Objective-C